codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Arguments**: Mandatory value of AccessModifiers enum: Public, Internal, Protected or Private.

-Switches element's access modifier to specified one in translated one.
-Also makes the translator behave as if the attributed entity had the specified access modifier on it, affecting all analysis that is done.
+Switches the element's access modifier to the specified one in translated code.
+It also makes the translator behave as if the attributed entity had that specified access modifier, affecting all analysis performed.

 **Since version:** 20.11